 - February average speed: 463ms

 HostGator Shared: 991 ms

-Although Bluehost made some impressive improvements to their services load times since I last reviewed them, HostGator seems to have allowed their shared servers to go by the wayside.
+Although Bluehost made some impressive improvements to their load times since I last reviewed them, HostGator seems to have allowed their shared servers to go haywire.

-Over the last eight months of using their service, their load times averaged around 911 ms.
+Over the last eight months of using their service, their load times averaged at around 911 ms.

-When you consider the fact that Google experienced a 20% drop in their traffic a few years ago because of a half-second delay, this long of a load time is simply unacceptable.
+When you consider the fact that Google experienced a 20% drop in their traffic a few years ago because of a half-second delay, a load time this long is simply unacceptable.

 Here’s a month by month blow of HostGator Shared speeds.

 - March average speed: 992ms

 HostGator Cloud: 462 ms